 Here are some of the options that a continental breakfast consists of:

 - Jams and Spreads

 - Optional: Breakfast cereals, eggs, meats, sliced cheese, porridge or oatmeal

 Why Is It Called a Continental Breakfast?

-However, as the country headed into the 1900’s, the average job became more sedentary and emerging middle class workers sought out a lighter morning option.
+However, as the country headed into the 1900s, the average job became more sedentary and emerging middle-class workers sought out a lighter morning option.
 At the same time, more and more European travelers were visiting America and staying in hotels.
-The hotels responded in kind by adding a light breakfast option to their menus that their European customers would appreciate.
+The hotels responded in kind by adding a light breakfast option to their menu that their European customers would appreciate.

 Why Offer a Continental Breakfast?

 If you’re considering adding a breakfast option to your restaurant or hotel, here are some reasons why a continental breakfast may be a good fit for your establishment.